CQCL/pytket-docs/docs/manual/_sources/manual_circuit.rst

 Lets implement a multiplexor with the following logic.
 Here we treat the first two qubits as controls and the third qubit as the target.

     if control qubits in :math:`|00\rangle`:
         do Rz(0.3) on the third qubit
     else if control qubits in :math:`|11\rangle`:
         do H on the third qubit
     else:
         do identity (i.e. do nothing)

 .. jupyter-execute::

-    from pytket.circuit import Op, MultiplexorBox
+    from pytket.circuit import Op, OpType, MultiplexorBox

     # Define both gates as an Op
     rz_op = Op.create(OpType.Rz, 0.3)